sagemath/sagewiki_to_gh-2022-10-10/SageMathInc.md

 = SageMath, Inc =

-'''!SageMath, Inc''' is a company founded by William Stein to raise money to fund development of SageMath, the free software system for mathematics.
+'''!SageMath, Inc''' is a company founded by William Stein to support easy use of open source mathematical software, including SageMath.

-The company offers the CoCalc online environment.
+The company's current main product is [[https://cocalc.com|the CoCalc online environment]] and the company also hosts Sage development infrastructure and the [[http://sagecell.sagemath.org/|SageCellServer]].